bbauska/JS-InterviewQuestions-JS/README.md

 <h3>141: How to access the properties of main window from the secondary window?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-This can be done using Opener property.
-The properties of the main window can be accessed from secondary window.</p>
+<p>This can be done using Opener property.
+The properties of the main
+window can be accessed from secondary window.</p>

 <h4>Example:</h4>
 <p>In the secondary window:<br>
 window.opener.document.bgColor=”my_color_value”; //give color name or hex code</p>